 From Harmanpreet to Shafali, know the Indian women cricketers who took the challenge in overseas T20 leagues

-Indian women’s cricket team opener Shafali Varma and left-arm spinner Radha Yadav are set to ply their trade in the Women's Big Bash League.
+Indian women’s cricket team opener Shafali Varma, left-arm spinner Radha Yadav and wicket-keeper Richa Ghosh are set to ply their trade in the Women's Big Bash League.
 However, they are not the first to play in overseas cricket leagues.

 In June 2016, the BCCI’s women’s committee gave the green light for its women cricketers to participate in overseas leagues in Australia and England.
 This paved the way for Harmanpreet Kaur and Jemimah Rodrigues to earn valuable experiences away from home.

 If anything, this landmark development has been a boon for the Indian women’s cricket team, who went on to make their maiden appearance in the knockouts of a T20 World Cup (2018 edition) after a gap of eight years.

 Furthermore, the Women’s Cricket Challenge - which began in 2018 - has been a perfect ground for more talent to be unearthed as senior players like Mithali Raj and Jhulan Goswami are in the twilight of their careers.

 With the BCCI forbidding the active men’s cricket team players to participate in overseas cricket leagues, the women cricketers are allowed to elevate the growth of the sport within the community.